KennanHunter/KennanHunter/README.md

 ### OS

 For operating system i use Arch Linux with i3 and Polybar.
-I also use Oh-My-Zsh instead of bash, and the Alacritty terminal emulator.
+I also use Oh-My-Zsh instead of bash, and the Kitty terminal emulator.
 [My Dotfiles are available at this repo](https://github.com/KennanHunter/dotfiles)

 ### IDE